🍽️ RESTAURANT INSURANCE SPECIALISTS

 Partner, Direct Insurance Services

 Washington is the state where the workers comp framework requires two separate programs.
 Washington L&I covers the statutory employee-injury exposure as the sole insurer — private workers comp is not permitted.
 Employer's Liability stop-gap from the private market catches the claims L&I doesn't reach: third-party-over actions, intentional-tort claims, dual-capacity exposure.
 Multi-state operators face fundamentally different program architecture than any private-market state.
 Here's what most Washington restaurant programs miss.
-The renewal cycle treats the monopolistic-L&I-plus-stop-gap architecture as a checkbox at quote time — not as the structural choice it actually is.
-Standard underwriting templates carry forward stop-gap EL at minimal limits, bound off the prior dec page, never re-scoped against actual third-party-over reality.
-The RCW 49.60 2025 amendments expanded strict-liability accessibility framework to recharacterize infrastructure failures as accessibility violations.
-And Seattle's $20.76 minimum wage plus Secure Scheduling Ordinance plus no-tip-credit framework stack in ways statewide-template EPLI doesn't anticipate.
-What we do is read your Washington operator profile — L&I premium-audit posture, Stop-Gap EL tower sizing, Seattle versus eastside versus Spokane unit mix, RCW 49.60 infrastructure-failure-as-accessibility exposure, MAST certification cadence — together, on video.
-We walk through your Stop-Gap EL tower against actual third-party-over reality, your EPLI scope against the RCW 49.60-plus-Seattle Secure Scheduling-plus-Initiative 1433 stack, and your business interruption sized to Pacific Northwest peak-cycle and Cascadia seismic recovery.
-If you're running multi-unit across Seattle and the eastside — what's your Stop-Gap EL tower doing for third-party-over outside L&I, and where does your EPLI scope land on the RCW 49.60-plus-Secure Scheduling stack?
+The renewal cycle treats Washington's state-run L&I-plus-stop-gap architecture (the state fund is the only option; private WC policies don't exist here) as a checkbox at quote time — not as the structural choice it actually is.
+Standard underwriting templates carry forward Stop-Gap Employer Liability coverage at minimal limits, bound off the prior dec page (the policy summary page), never re-scoped against actual third-party-over reality.
+And Seattle's higher minimum wage plus the Secure Scheduling Ordinance plus the no-tip-credit framework — and the Washington Law Against Discrimination's broader-than-federal protected classes — stack in ways generic employee-claim coverage (EPLI) doesn't anticipate.
+What we do is read your Washington operator profile — L&I premium-audit posture, Stop-Gap Employer Liability coverage limits, Seattle versus eastside versus Spokane unit mix, Washington Law Against Discrimination protected-class exposure, MAST certification cadence — together, on video.
+We walk through your Stop-Gap coverage against actual third-party-over reality, your EPLI scope against the WLAD-plus-Seattle Secure Scheduling-plus-Initiative 1433 stack, and your lost-income coverage (BI) sized to Pacific Northwest peak-cycle and Cascadia seismic recovery.
+If you're running multi-unit across Seattle and the eastside — what's your Stop-Gap Employer Liability coverage doing for third-party-over claims outside L&I, and where does your EPLI scope land on the WLAD-plus-Secure Scheduling stack?
 Sound fair?

 When was the last time anyone read your lease and your liquor license requirements against your actual policy schedule?